Chris Davis (cornerback)

-High school career
+Early life

 Davis attended Woodlawn High School in Birmingham, Alabama.
 As a senior, he had 134 carries for 877 yards (6.5 ypc), eight catches for 185 yards, 472 kickoff return yards and 48 punt return yards.
 Defensively, he had 23 tackles and three pass breakups.

 He was considered a three-star recruit by Rivals.com.

 College career

 Davis was involved in the 2013 Iron Bowl play referred to as "Kick Six."
 With one second left on the clock and the score tied at 28, Alabama placekicker Adam Griffith missed a 57-yard game-winning field goal attempt which was caught by Davis and returned 109 yards for a game-winning touchdown.

 As a senior in 2013, Davis was named an All-American as a return specialist by the Sporting News and CBS Sports.
 He earned second-team All-SEC honors at cornerback.

 Professional career

 San Diego Chargers

-Despite being projected as a 4th–5th round pick, Davis went undrafted in the 2014 NFL Draft.
+Despite being projected as a 4th–5th round pick, Davis went undrafted in the 2014 NFL draft.
 However, he was signed by the San Diego Chargers on May 10, 2014.
 Davis spent most of the year returning kicks averaging 25.1 yards per return.
 He ended the year with 15 tackles, a pass defended, and a forced fumble.
 On September 1, 2015, Davis was released.